kirillunlimited/kirillunlimited.com/src/posts/hello-world.md

   description: 'Since the day I became a web developer I always wanted to build my personal website.
 I tried to make it several times but I always failed in the very beginning: I had no idea what it should look like and what it would exactly be about.
 But my desire was too strong.'
 ---

-{% include "components/photo.njk" src: "posts/hello-world/1.jpg", alt: "Hello, world" %}
+{% picture "src/assets/img/posts/hello-world/1.jpg", "Hello, world" %}

 Since the day I became a web developer I always wanted to build my personal website.
 I tried to make it several times but I always failed in the very beginning: I had no idea what it should look like and what it would exactly be about.
 But my desire was too strong.